Wood, Beatrice, b. 1893 d. 1998

 How to Use this Collection

 - Microfilmed portions must be consulted on microfilm.
 Use of unmicrofilmed material requires an appointment.
-Collection is being processed and is CLOSED to researchers.
+Collection is being processed for digitization and is CLOSED to researchers.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.

 - Beatrice Wood collection from the Santa Barbara Museum of Art registrarial files, [ca. 1916]-1967

 - Beatrice Wood letter to Anna Bing Arnold, 1973 Apr.
 30

 - Beatrice Wood papers from the Los Angeles County Museum of Art, [ca. 1940]-1990

 - Oral history interview with Beatrice Wood, 1976 Aug.
 26